KermabonStephane/countries-api/README.md

 ### Sub-Regions

-The sub-regions contains information from the [United Nations](https://unstats.un.org/unsd/methodology/m49/):
+A sub-region contains information from the [United Nations](https://unstats.un.org/unsd/methodology/m49/):

 * ISO 3166-1 numeric – three-digit sub-region codes which are identical to those developed and maintained by the United Nations Statistics Division, with the advantage of script (writing system) independence, and hence useful for people or systems using non-Latin scripts.
 This one is use as identifier for a country.
 * The english name of the region.